CouldBeThis/xfwm4-themes-HiDPI/readme.md

 * On my low powered computer, this operation takes a few minutes to run on the entire collection.
 Be patient.

+#### Programatically scaling themes

+Read the above notes.
 In the terminal, `cd` into a directory containing themes you wish to make larger, then run:

 ```sh
 find . -name "*.xpm" -o -name "*.png" | xargs -I @ magick @ -sample 175% @